esno/rda/README.md

 # Anno Resource Files (.rda)

-Anno is one of the city builder and economy simulator. this tool shall extract it's game data to allow game modifications on linux-based systems.
+Anno is one of the greatest city builder and economy simulators out there. this tool shall extract it's game data to allow game modifications on linux-based systems.